And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 The door was opened.

-That is, you told the federal government, you people who were into anti-smoking movement, and you people who went along with it, you told the government that whenever it has to do anything if anything has to do with our health, government has something has something to say about it.
+That is, you told the federal government, you people who were in the anti-smoking movement, and you people who went along with it, you told the government that whenever it has to do anything, if anything has to do with our health, government has something to say about it.

-Okay, so you set the template for government uh engagement in in any area of health.
+Okay, so you set the template for government engagement in any area of health.

 And so America's tyrants have now turned their attention to salt.